dynamsoft-docs/barcode-reader-docs/programming/dotnet/user-guide.md

 2. Run the program `DBRCSharpSample.exe`.

  >If you got the exception "Failed to create compression directory" or "Failed to load module dll", please copy `x64` and `x86` folders to the folder where `Dynamsoft.BarcodeReader.dll` and `DynamsoftCommon.dll` resides and try again.
 The `x64` and `x86` folders can be found under `[INSTALLATION FOLDER]\Lib\2.0` or `[INSTALLATION FOLDER]\Lib\4.0`.

+>You can download the entire source code and compiled program from [Here](assets/user-guide/dbr-csharp-sample.zip).

 ## Related Articles
 - [How to select the appropriate DBR parameter configuration]({{ site.scenario_settings }})